The Terrible Thunderlizards: Doc Tari

-Doc Tari or "Doc" (voiced by Savage Steve Holland) is the leader of the Thunderlizards team.
-He is a Parasaurolophus only with a hole in the center of his crest that contains many gadgets such as a buzz-saw and a grappling hook.
+Doc Tari or "Doc" (voiced by Savage Steve Holland) is a Parasaurolophus and the leader of the Thunderlizards team.
+He has a hole in the center of his crest that contains many gadgets such as a buzz-saw and a grappling hook.
 More often than not, he is the team's most focused member, but is every bit as unfocused as Kutter and Squatt when not chasing the humans or performing missions.
 Doc both in voice and mannerisms is a parody of various Arnold Schwarzenegger film characters such as John Matrix from Commando, Dutch from Predator, and with a bit of the Terminator.
-His catch phrase is "We move!".

 Day Z. Kutter

-Day Z. Kutter or "Kutter" (voiced by Bill Kopp) is the second-in-command of the team.
-He is a Styracosaurus, although he was mis-addressed as a Triceratops.
-As his name suggests, he is good with knives, being the master of the knife fight, and wears a skull T-shirt.
-Kutter is smarter than Squatt but less intelligent than Doc.
+Day Z. Kutter or "Kutter" (voiced by Bill Kopp) is a Styracosaurus and the second-in-command of the team.
+As his name suggests, he is good with knives, being the master with knives.
 He is often shown fooling around with Squatt and, at times, requires Doc's quick wit and strength to help him focus.

 Bo Diddley Squatt

 Bo Diddley Squatt or "Squatt" (voiced by Jason Priestley in 1994-1996, Corey Feldman in 1996-1997) is the third member of the team and their top sniper.
 He is an Allosaurus.
-He is the typical "dim-witted clumsy screw-up" character, although in some instances, he has been fairly competent and he presumably has ADHD.
-His voice and mannerisms appear to be similar to Private Hudson, Bill Paxton's character from the film Aliens.
+He is the typical "dim-witted clumsy screw-up" character, although in some instances, he has been fairly competent.
 Squatt is often used as the volunteer to assess dangerous situations.
 His catchphrase involves asking if a particular event would qualify as a "bad thing", to which Kutter or occasionally Doc would respond, "Yes Squatt, that would fit nicely into the bad things category!".